NeXTLinux/nextlinux-engine/docs/content/docs/install/configuration/user_credential_storage.md

       private_key_path: <path to private key pem file>
       public_key_path: <path to public key pem file>

-Using environment variables with the _config.yaml_ bundled into the Anchore provided nextlinux-engine image is also an option.
+Using environment variables with the _config.yaml_ bundled into the Nextlinux provided nextlinux-engine image is also an option.
 NOTE: These are _only_ valid when using the _config.yaml_ provided in the image due to that file referencing them explicitly as replacement values.

     NEXTLINUX_AUTH_SECRET = the string to use as a secret